alperdomo/CoverageAndPower/README.md

 ### Count for features in hestSNPs with coverage higher than X
-In the case that the user want to calculate the counts for features where the hetSNPs have a coverage higher than X, and that are located in genes or peaks, the *cov files can be filtered using the three steps described below.
+In the case that users want to calculate the counts for features where the hetSNPs have a coverage higher than X, and that are located in genes or peaks, the *cov files can be filtered using the three steps described below.

-`
 #### Notes:
 Replace the number 20 in all lines to set the desired depth of coverage to filter hetSNP, and generate the customized GTF and SAF.